KAFD metro station

-KAFD (المرکز المالي) is a rapid transit station that serves the Yellow, Blue and Violet Lines of the Riyadh Metro as well as the under-construction KAFD monorail in the al-Aqeeq neighborhood of Riyadh, Saudi Arabia, located in the King Abdullah Financial District.
+KAFD Metro Station (Arabic: محطة قطار كافد) is a rapid transit interchange station in the al-Aqeeq neighborhood of Riyadh, Saudi Arabia.
+It serves the Yellow Line, Blue Line, and Purple Line of the Riyadh Metro and is located within the King Abdullah Financial District.

-Description
+Overview

-Covering an area of 8150 square meters, it was designed by UK-based Zaha Hadid Architects.
-Its inspiration is drawn from mashrabiya screens and patterns generated by desert winds in sand dunes.
-The station includes six metro tracks.
+Covering an area of 8,150 square meters, the station was designed by Zaha Hadid Architects.
+Its design draws inspiration from mashrabiya screens and the patterns created by desert winds in sand dunes.
+The station features six metro tracks.

-KAFD succeeds Dr Sulaiman Al Habib and precedes Al Murooj on the Blue Line while preceding Ar Rabi interchange station on Yellow and Violet Lines.
+KAFD serves as an interchange station, connecting multiple lines.
+On the Blue Line, it lies between Dr Sulaiman Al-Habib and Al-Murooj stations, while on the Yellow Line and Purple Line, it precedes the Ar Rabi interchange station.

-In 2013, Zaha Hadid Architects won the competition held by the Royal Commission for Riyadh City for designing the KAFD metro station, which was then slated to completed by 2017.
+In 2013, Zaha Hadid Architects won the design competition held by the Royal Commission for Riyadh City for the KAFD metro station, which was initially expected to be completed by 2017.

-The project began in 2014 while the tunneling work on Line 1 started in July 2015.
-The exterior of the station was in an unclad skeletal state by 2019.
-The station achieved Gold level LEED Certification in October 2024.
-In December 2024, the station was completed and opened to the public.
+Construction began in 2014, with tunneling work on the Blue Line starting in July 2015.
+By 2019, the exterior of the station was visible in an unclad skeletal form.
+The station earned Gold-level LEED Certification in October 2024, and in December 2024, it was completed and officially opened to the public.